alteryx/cloud-api-example-code/README.md

 ### Running the Python Example

+Open your Terminal or command line.

-*Ensure you have at least Python 3.10 installed on your computer.*
+*Ensure you have at least Python 3.10 or later installed on your computer.
+[Download Python here.](https://www.python.org/downloads/)*

-Make sure you are `cd`ed into this folder.
+Make sure you are `cd`ed into the `cloud-api-example-code` folder.

 Run